cheadrian/thunderboard_bthome_v2/README.md

 You can read more and see step-by-step pictures [in this article](https://medium.com/@che-adrian/thunderboard-sense-2-silicon-labs-to-home-assistant-with-bthome-074975f9243b).

+Additionally, for this version, you have to install the rest of the sensors from Software Components:

+- Install `Air pressure sensor`
+- Install `Air quality sensor`
+- Install `Ambient light and UV index sensor`
+- Install `Hall effect sensor`
+- Install `Inertial Measurement Unit sensor`
+- Install `Sensor select utility`
+- Install `Sound level sensor (microphone)`
+- Install `Component Catalog`

+Check the vendor demo project example project, Bluetooth - SoC Thunderboard Sense 2, for reference.

+After you replace content of `app.c`, you have to edit your `bthome_v2.h` and `bthome_v2.c` by replacing content of your copies with the on provided in `src` directory.

 ## Usage
-After you flash the software, you can simply enter into the Home Assistant and add the BTHome instance in the devices.
+After you flash the software, you can simply enter into the Home Assistant and add the BTHome V2 instance in the devices.

 Encryption is disabled in this example.
 You can enable it by editing `app.c`.
+Not tested with text properties.

 ## Custom HA integration
 BTHome V2 is supported natively in Home Assistant and doesn't require any custom integration, and it is stable.